 NOTE: Some individual policies may include a specific breakdown of violations that may seem repetitive.
 This is done to indicate levels of severity in conduct records.

-Violations That Will Likely Result in Suspension and May Result in Immediate Interim Sanctions
+Major Policy Violations That Will Likely Result in Suspension and May Result in Expulsion, In Addition, These Violations Will Likely Result in Immediate Interim Sanctions

 (See interim sanctions in student conduct section of the student handbook)

 - Sale or evidence of intent to sell illegal drugs.

 - Possession or evidence of use of illegal drugs, other than marijuana.

 - The commission and conspiracy to commit hate crime related activities.

 - Instigating or attempting to instigate a riot.

 Violations That Will Likely Lead To Relocation or Suspension

 - Presence of a keg or other large common source of alcohol in university housing.